ava-labs/avalanche-docs/docs/learn/avalanche/avax.md

 AVAX is the native utility token of Avalanche.
-It’s a hard-capped, scarce asset that is used to pay for fees, secure the platform through staking, and provide a basic unit of account between the multiple Subnets created on Avalanche. `1 nAVAX` is equal to `0.000000001 AVAX`.
+It’s a hard-capped, scarce asset that is used to pay for fees, secure the platform through staking, and provide a basic unit of account between the multiple Subnets created on Avalanche.

 ## Utility